oracle-livelabs/apex/approvals-component/3-email-template.md

 ## Introduction

-In this lab, you will create an Email Template to add for before expiry action in the task definition.
+In this lab, you create an Email Template to add for before expiry action in the task definition.

 Estimated Time: 5 minutes